Connect with others who understand.

 Is 20 Milligrams of Prednisone a Low Dose?

-Do you have systemic lupus erythematosus (SLE), and have you taken prednisone (Deltasone)?
-More than 25,000 MyLupusTeam members have indicated that they’ve taken prednisone at some point in their treatment.
+Do you have systemic lupus erythematosus (SLE) and take prednisone?
+Almost 27,000 MyLupusTeam members have indicated that they’ve taken prednisone at some point in their treatment.
 Your rheumatologist might have referred to your prednisone dose as high-dose or low-dose treatment, but what exactly does that mean?

 What Is Prednisone?

-Prednisone is a synthetic (laboratory-made) drug made to mimic cortisol, a hormone your body makes naturally in your adrenal gland.
-Prednisone is part of a group of medications called corticosteroids, also referred to as a glucocorticoid or simply a steroid.
-It’s available as a tablet or liquid you take by mouth.
+Prednisone is a synthetic (laboratory-made) drug.
+It’s used to mimic a hormone called cortisol that your body makes naturally in your adrenal glands.
+It’s a corticosteroid (a glucocorticoid), often called a steroid.
+Prednisone is available as a tablet or liquid you take by mouth.

 Prednisone is commonly prescribed to treat and prevent lupus flares.
-People with lupus can have inflammation and pain in any part of their body, caused by an overactive immune system.
-Prednisone’s anti-inflammatory and immunosuppressive activity can help relieve lupus symptoms quickly and help prevent them from coming back.
+People with SLE can have inflammation and pain in any part of their body, caused by an overactive immune system.
+Prednisone’s anti-inflammatory and immunosuppressive effects can help relieve lupus symptoms quickly and prevent them from coming back.

 Equivalent Steroids

 Your rheumatologist may choose a different type of steroid based on availability and your health conditions.
-If you have liver problems, your doctor may prescribe prednisolone instead of prednisone because prednisolone does not need to be activated by your liver.
+If you have liver problems, your doctor may prescribe prednisolone instead of prednisone.
+This is because prednisolone does not need to be activated by your liver.

-A MyLupusTeam member commented, “I have taken a Medrol dose pack many times.
-It’s 4- milligram pills of methylprednisolone, but now I’ve been on prednisone 20 milligrams, and I don’t have a frame of reference, so I was wondering if 20 milligrams is considered a high dose or not.”
+A MyLupusTeam member commented, “I have taken a methylprednisolone dose pack many times.
+It’s 4-milligram pills of methylprednisolone, but now I’ve been on prednisone 20 milligrams, and I don’t have a frame of reference, so I was wondering if 20 milligrams is considered a high dose or not.”

 The differences in doses between steroids are due to differences in their potency.
 A steroid’s potency refers to the amount of drug — how many milligrams (mg) — needed to produce the same effect.

 If you use a steroid other than prednisone, your dose may be converted into an equivalent dose of prednisone.
-For example, 5 mg of prednisone is equal to 4 mg of methylprednisolone, 0.75 mg of dexamethasone, or 20 mg of hydrocortisone.
+For example, 5 milligrams of prednisone is equivalent to 4 milligrams of methylprednisolone, 0.75 milligrams of dexamethasone, or 20 milligrams of hydrocortisone.

 Low-Dose Prednisone